jptrelo/elemprende/wp-content/plugins/master-slider/README.txt

 == Upgrade Notice ==

-= Version 3.4.1/ (17.12.2017) =
+= Version 3.5.1/ (06.05.2018) =
-- [Fix]: Improvement in wp transient API while object cache is enabled on some web hosts.
+- [Fix]: Addressed an issue with displaying some sliders in the admin panel.